kailash-manasarovar/statement/docs/index.md

 - In July 2025, American Catholics, with help from the UN, kidnapped this man and his gang and took them all to Israel in a UN helicopter.
 - They have been there ever since; working as online leaches which is what they were doing in Spain mainly for Adams's international criminal porn enterprise.
-- This had been planned for some time (and may coincide with a [reported mass arrest on 22 July](https://www.europapress.es/nacional/noticia-liberadas-162-mujeres-victimas-red-explotacion-sexual-varias-provincias-espana-20250722093030.html) not yet formally confirmed), but the UN required confirmation that I survive poisoning.
+- This had been planned for some time (and may coincide with a [reported mass arrest on 22 July](https://www.europapress.es/nacional/noticia-liberadas-162-mujeres-victimas-red-explotacion-sexual-varias-provincias-espana-20250722093030.html)), but the UN required confirmation that I survive poisoning.
-- This is [why they put a baby ram in with Bernadette](timeline/2025/july.md#the-baby-ram) at Lourdes, in preparation.
+- This is [why they put a baby ram in with Bernadette](timeline/2025/july.md#the-baby-ram) at Lourdes, to prep me.
-- And this is why [they tasked the Lopez-Cano's with my murder](timeline/2025/july.md#poisoning-ordered-by-the-mousses), which is extraordinary and adds to my assertion that the Lopez-Cano's do not know the truth about why they didn't get paid back in the 90s.
+- And this is why [they tasked the Lopez-Cano's with poisoning me](timeline/2025/july.md#poisoning-ordered-by-the-mousses), which is extraordinary and adds to my assertion that the Lopez-Cano's do not know the truth about why they didn't get paid back in the 90s.

 ![Super-hero squirrel](content/images/super-hero-squirrel.png)

-- After saying "sorry hola" on my mobile before poisoning - to confuse me - and throughout my stay in Cauterets after surviving poisoning, the Americans gave me a lot of information online.
+- After [seeing the woman poisoner from Dénia](timeline/2025/july.md#poisoning-ordered-by-the-mousses) in reception at my hotel, and then reading "sorry hola" on my mobile before poisoning, and throughout my stay in Cauterets after surviving poisoning, the Americans gave me a lot of information online.
-- They told me he was going to be rescued and taken to Israel and they even gave me a date and time for it - it was a Monday that's all I can remember, I was in the mountains that day or the day after.
+- They told me my friend was going to be rescued and taken to Israel and they even gave me a date and time for it - it was a Monday that's all I can remember, I was up in the high mountains that day or the day after.
-- And, online, they were pretending to me they were *only* Israelis and only Israeli's were involved in rescuing him, and him alone.
+- And, online, they were pretending to me they were Israel, and that only Israelis were involved in rescuing him and him alone.
 - I understand why the Americans were lying to me about Israel; they do that *ALL THE TIME* and we expect it from them.
 - But why lie to me about the nature of the extraction?
 What did they hope to gain?
-How were they planning on manipulating the story around favorably to them?
-My view is when we hear what they told everyone - the UN, the other mousses, and the Israeli's - we will know.
+How were they planning on manipulating the story around favorably to themselves?
+Were they getting themselves into an inordinate pickle and panicking?
-- Or do they not even tell anyone anything; they just order and you have to follow.
-Seems likely.
-- On my recent visit to Israel in July-August 2025, I realized my errors of judgement on the situation, and how innocent I am when I think about people (which is so nice), and I even saw [a switcheroo gang member for the first time](crimes/protagonists/vidal-sastre.md#7-the-pangolin) and one other I had never seen before but it seems any communication is memorable.
+- On my recent visit to Israel in July-August 2026, I realized my errors of judgement on the situation, and how innocent I am when I think about people (which is so nice), and I even saw [a switcheroo gang member for the first time](crimes/protagonists/vidal-sastre.md#7-the-pangolin) and a female gang member I had never seen before but it seems any communication is memorable.
 - So I'm not sure where we go from here.
 It's so curious.
 I can't imagine what the American's intentions were... undoubtedly they've been waiting for me to die all these years.
-- I expect they intended to bump me off in [Bali at the torture chamber](timeline/2026/july.md#loka-yoga) because I have become their biggest problem which is ironic given they set me up to help them.
-- The sword of truth when wielded by liars.
+- I expect they intended to bump me off in [Bali at their torture chamber](timeline/2026/july.md#loka-yoga) because I have become their biggest problem which is ironic given they set me up to help them: the sword of truth when wielded by liars.
-- So many things are explained now, and I'm so happy to know that even their foreign ideas cannot touch the sword of truth.
+- So many things are explained now, and I'm so happy to know that even their despicable foreign ideas cannot touch the sword of truth.
 - I just wonder what they've been telling you all too.
 Has it just been lies, lies, lies all the way?
 - Of course it has.